 Results

+Table 3 shows the coverage estimates for the practice indicators on the test and retest for the two districts.
+Table 2 does the same for knowledge indicators.
+The results from the test and the retest were then analysed using a paired t-test; the resulting p values are displayed in the column following the test and retest coverage estimates.
+The p values range from <0.001 to 1 for knowledge and 0.083 to 1 for the practice indicators.
+Of the 34 results analysed for the knowledge indicators, only 6 had a p value of <0.05.
+Of these six, only one was higher on the test, when the interested data collectors were collecting the data.
+None of the 26 results analysed for the practice indicators had a p value <0.05.

-The average Kappa score for the knowledge indicators was κ=0.43 (SD=0.16) and for practice indicators κ=0.63 (SD=0.17), (Tables 2 &3).
+Tables 4 and 5 show the Kappa scores for the knowledge and practices indicators respectively.
+The average Kappa score for the knowledge indicators was κ=0.43 (SD=0.16) and for practice indicators κ=0.63 (SD=0.17), (Tables 4&5).
 These scores show moderate agreement for knowledge indicators and substantial agreement for practice indicators.

 Further analyses explored the direction of the discordant results to assess bias in health worker interviews.
 A respondent who answers correctly to a knowledge question (such as knowing the ways HIV can be transmitted to an infant) or who responds that they practice a desirable health behaviour (such as a mother going for four or more antenatal care visits) is scored as giving a ‘positive’ response.
 Positive responses show that health services are performing well in a particular area.
 Bias can be defined as systematic error, as compared with random error [21].
 Our survey examined knowledge and practices of Ugandans concerning malaria, TB and HIV/STI.
 If local health workers collected biased data then their responses should be consistently and significantly more positive than those of the disinterested data collectors.

+We categorized the indicators as either knowledge or practice.
+Knowledge indicators measured whether a respondent could correctly state key health messages; practice indicators measured whether respondents had practiced key health behaviours.
+We separated the indicators so that we could examine the results for bias by indicator type.

-However, on average, the additional number of positive responses on the retest was 6.7 for knowledge indicators (95% CI =3.0 to 10.4) and -0.2 for the practices (95% CI = -2.9 to 2.5) (Figures 1 and 2).
+On average, the additional number of positive responses on the retest was 6.7 for knowledge indicators (95% CI =3.0 to 10.4) and -0.2 for the practice ones (95% CI = -2.9 to 2.5) (Figures 1 and 2).
 These results indicate that respondents were significantly more knowledgeable during the retest with the disinterested data collectors; 13 of the 17 knowledge indicators show positive values during the retest (Figure 1) with only one negative value.
-The practice indicators show no difference between the test and retest (See Figure 2).
+The practice indicators show no difference between the test and retest (Figure 2).
 Six values are positive (above the x axis) and six negative (below the x axis).
 These data reveal no significant or consistent directional difference for the practice indicators and therefore, no bias.

 Discussion